hanruihua/hanruihua.github.io/_competition/4_robomaster.md

 ---
-title: "2017 robomaster"
+title: "Design of Micro Piezoelectric Accelerator"
-collection: talks
+collection: competitiom
-during: "from 09/2016 to 07/2017"
+during: "from 09/2014 to 09/2015"
-type: "captain"
+type: "Members"
-permalink: /talks/4_robomaster
+permalink: /competitiom/4_robomaster
-venue: ""
-location: "Xiamen University"
+venue: "<b>Ruihua Han</b>, Hui Zhou and Mahui Xu"
 ---
 - Responsibilities: Developing the algorithm for the localization of the bus with binocular camera based on ORB SLAM and filter algorithm such as EKF, PF.